 - Receive shipments of computers and parts, which may include unloading trucks and storing equipment.

 - Maintain careful records of CUS operations, including support tickets, repairs, equipment provisioning, and inventory management.
 Provide reports as needed.

 - Excellent organizational skills and a high degree of self-motivation.

-- Broad knowledge of Macintosh, Windows and Linux/UNIX systems and application software.
+- Broad knowledge of Macintosh, Windows and Linux operating systems, applications, and networking.